Slammiversary XV

+Production

 Storylines

 Slammiversary featured professional wrestling matches involving different wrestlers from pre-existing scripted feuds and storylines.
 Wrestlers portrayed villains, heroes, or less distinguishable characters in the scripted events that built tension and culminate in a wrestling match or series of matches.

 On the March 2, 2017, episode of Impact Wrestling, Alberto El Patrón debuted in Impact Wrestling, interrupting Bruce Prichard and Impact Wrestling World Heavyweight Champion Lashley in an attempt to insert himself into the Impact Wrestling World Heavyweight Championship picture.
 Lashley granted El Patrón a world title match.
 Later that night, El Patrón won the Impact Wrestling World Heavyweight Title over Lashley in controversial fashion.
 However, El Patrón relinquished the title the next night due to the controversial victory and faced Ethan Carter III in a world title number-one contenders match, which he won, becoming the number one contender in the process.
 On the April 20, 2017, episode of Impact Wrestling, Karen Jarrett announced that Global Force Wrestling and Impact Wrestling had officially merged including any related property.
 This led to May 11 El Patrón defeating Magnus to win the GFW Global Championship.
 Then on the June 1 episode of Impact Wrestling, El Patrón defeated Carter again this time for Patrón's GFW Global Champion and Carter opportunity to face Lashley at Slammiversary.

 In April 2017, Bruce Prichard announced that James Storm was the new number-one contender to Lashley's World Heavyweight Championship, as voted by the Impact fans.
 EC3 came out to object and insisted the fans wanted him to face Lashley.
 On the April 20 episode of Impact Wrestling, EC3 interfered in Storm's title match allowing Lashley to retain the title, turning heel in the process.
 The following week on Impact Wrestling, Carter came out in a cowboy hat and boots, mocking Storm.
 The following week, Carter brutally assaulted a handcuffed Storm with his belt over 30 times.
 Over the following weeks, EC3 would lash his opponents and Impact officials, including Bruce Prichard.
 On the May 17 episode of Impact Wrestling, EC3 defeated Storm after Magnus interfered and prevented Storm from lashing EC3.
 EC3 would then go on to defeat Storm and Magnus in a Triple threat #1 contender's match, only to lose his Slammiversary shot to Alberto El Patrón.
 After, Storm came out and said EC3 would still be competing at Slammiversary, in a Strap Match against him.